 The CDC advises that if you develop emergency warning signs for COVID-19, you should get medical attention immediately.
 Emergency warning signs include*:

 If you are sick with any illness, you should stay home and contact your doctor for advice and treatment.
-Please also contact your instructor to let them know if you will be absent from online class meetings due to illness.
-Essential employees who are still reporting to work should contact their supervisors if they are sick and will be absent.
+Please also contact your instructor to let them know if you will be absent from online or in-person class meetings due to illness.
+Employees should contact their supervisors if they are sick and will be absent.

 The CDC reports that the virus is thought to be spread mainly from person-to-person, between people who are in close contact and through respiratory droplets produced when an infected person coughs or sneezes.
 For this reason, the best way to prevent illness is to avoid being exposed to the virus.
-Actions you can take to protect yourself and others include:
+The CDC advises taking the following actions to protect yourself and others:

 Alternative arrangements will be made for courses that are not able to move completely to an online format.
 This may include a delay and extension of the semester.